-However, it is possible to have the anti-nuclear antibody without having SLE, so the anti-nuclear antibody test is not a definitive way of testing for the condition.
+However, it is possible to have the anti-nuclear antibody without having lupus, so the anti-nuclear antibody test is not a definitive way of testing for the condition.
 Your GP will need to use other tests in order to help confirm the diagnosis.

 Anti-DNA antibody test

 An anti-DNA tests also checks for a certain type of antibody in your blood.
-If you have the anti-DNA antibody, it is highly likely you will have SLE.
+If you have the anti-DNA antibody, it is highly likely you will have lupus.
 But again, the antibody can also be present in people who do not have the condition.

 Completement level test

-If you have SLE it is possible that you may go on to develop other conditions, such as anaemia or kidney problems.
+If you have lupus it is possible that you may go on to develop other conditions, such as anaemia or kidney problems.
 Monitoring your condition will allow your doctor to check for these secondary conditions and, if necessary, provide treatment for them as soon as possible.